HamptonNorth/gen/readme.md

 }
 ```

-## Tests
+## tests

-The skeleton generation code creates a `/tests` directory and a file, `api.tests.test.js` is populated with and outline that individual test may then be added to:
+The scaffold generation code creates a `/tests` directory and a file, `api.tests.test.js` is populated with and outline that individual test are then be added to:

 ```jsx
 const request = require('supertest')